aiven/inkless/inkless/KnownChallenges.md

 We should place responsibility for caching and zero-copy-optimization within Kafka.
 Operations across plugin interfaces should be best-effort zero-copy when available, but without expecting the plugin to perform caching.

+If caching was performed on ephemeral disks instead of memory, this should incur just one additional copy, as sending from the file could be zero-copy.

 ### Multitenant metadata-plane + control-plane

 Should we design the metadata APIs with multitenancy as a first-class abstraction?